-We also experience competition for the hiring of personnel from universities, research institutions and other biopharmaceutical companies.
+We also experience competition for the hiring of personnel from universities and research institutions.
 In addition, we rely on consultants and advisors, including scientific and clinical advisors, to assist us in formulating our research and development and commercialization strategy.
 Our consultants and advisors may become employed by companies other than us and may have commitments under consulting or advisory contracts with other entities that may limit their availability to us.
 If we are unable to continue to attract and retain high quality personnel, our ability to grow and pursue our business strategy will be limited.